List of Hollyoaks characters introduced in 2015: Ellie Nightingale

 She is in an on-off relationship with Freddie Roscoe (Charlie Clapham), who has had sex with her mother Marnie (Lysette Anthony) twice.
 In June 2016, Ellie and Marnie lie that Rachel Hardy (Jennifer Brooke) cheated on Nathan with a guy called "Damien" although Ellie reveals that it was a lie.
 In July 2016, Ellie agrees to help Marnie split Mac and Neeta Kaur (Amrit Maghera) up so Ellie takes her to the Donovans' party and gets her drunk.
 Ellie snaps a photo of Neeta sleeping on Jesse Donovan's (Luke Jerdy) shoulder.
 The photo is shown to Mac who gets furious and attacks Jesse but he later learns the truth.
 In August 2016, Ellie learns that Freddie has been having an affair after accidentally receiving a photo by Jade Albright (Kassius Nelson) which sees Freddie kissing a woman.
 Marnie lies that it is Neeta but later Cindy Savage (Stephanie Waring) reveals that she is the woman.
 Ellie almost reconciles with Freddie but Cindy ruins it by slapping Freddie, so she declares that they are over.
 She has an argument with Cindy which leads to Alfie fainting.
 Freddie tries to reconcile with her in the hospital but Ellie rejects him.

 On 17 August 2016, it was announced that Ellie would be involved in a dark storyline which will see Ellie go home with newcomer Nick Savage (Ben-Ryan Davies) and wakes up in the morning with no recollection of having sex with him.
 This storyline began in September 2016.

-Some of Ellie's later storylines involved dealing with the consequences of pushing her father Mac out of the window and helping Alfie through his schizophrenia diagnosis.
+Some of Ellie's later storylines involved dealing with the consequences of pushing her father Mac out of the window and helping Alfie through his schizoaffective disorder diagnosis.
 She left the village on 13 September 2018, going to Paris with Holly.